krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 <details>
   <summary>3️⃣ Flash Nextion Widget UI TFT file:</summary>

   * Download the `Widget UI TFT file` then copy and rename it to the location and filename you specified in the `tft_url` of your ESPHome configuration in step 1️⃣.
 Then press the `TFT upload button` on the NSPanel's device page in Home Assistant (that you located in step 1️⃣).
+	👉 This seems to be the only step where some people are having trouble.
+Make sure that the `Widget UI TFT file` exactly matches the path where you put the TFT file, that you rename the TFT to match too, and that you have made sure files in that location can be accessed locally on your network.
   * Wait for the NSPanel to flash and reboot with the new UI.
 (You may have to reboot both HA and the NSPanel after the first installation.)

 Whenever you change your widgets list (including the initial installation) it will take a little bit longer for each page to refresh the first time after that as it reconfigures itself.
 If it gets stuck, open the settings menu (swipe down and close it by swiping down again), which will help to read the new list.